 Don’t forget the handheld games console

 Depending on how you feel about them, video games on a smart phone or handheld console can also work to keep older kids occupied.
+If you have an S21 FE phone, protect it from accidental drops with S21 FE Cases.

 Games don’t need to be negative or mindless button bashing.